 Most Popular Dog Food Without Legumes

 The family-owned Diamond Pet Foods produces food for both dogs and cats.
-Their Adult Dog Beef Meal and Rice Formula is produced with real beef and no legumes.
-The dog food contains vitamin E, selenium, omega-6, omega-3 fatty acids.
-The inclusion of glucosamine and chondroitin to assist the bone health of a dog is something I really appreciate as I watch my dogs grow older.
-The dog food is strengthened with superfoods with ingredients such as kale, pumpkin, and blueberries.
+Their Adult Dog Beef Meal and Brown Rice Formula is produced with real beef and it’s made without peas and legumes.
+Many consider this food to be the best dog food without peas or legumes.
+This formula contains vitamin E, selenium, omega-6, omega-3 fatty acids.
+The inclusion of glucosamine and chondroitin to assist the bone health of a canine is something I really appreciate as I watch my dogs grow older.
+This product is strengthened with superfoods with ingredients such as kale, pumpkin, and blueberries.
 Also, the product contains K9 Strain Probiotics.
 You will find no wheat, corn or soy in this dog food.

-- Dog Food without peas or other legumes
+- It’s a dog Food without peas or other legumes

-- Contains vitamins and nutrients.
-For example omega-3 fatty acids, glucosamine, chondroitin, superfoods, and K9 Strain Probiotics.
+- It contains vitamins and nutrients.
+For example omega fatty acids, glucosamine, chondroitin, superfoods, and K9 Strain Probiotics.

 - Some users complained about mold in the food due to busted bags

-- May not be suitable for dogs with very sensitive stomachs
+- It may not be suitable for dogs with very sensitive stomachs

 Best Value Dog Food Without Legumes

-The Victor Super Premium Pet Food company, based in Texas, produces both dog and cat food.
+The Victor Super Premium Pet Food company, based in Texas, produces both canine and feline recipes.
 Their Victor Classic Hi Pro Plus dog food is made with high-quality chicken, beef, pork, and fish meals.
-The dog food is excellent for any dog who needs a high level of protein, such as puppies or pregnant dogs.
-This Victor version is fortified with minerals, vitamins, protein, amino acids, and essential fatty acids.
+The dog food is excellent for any pup who needs a high level of protein, such as puppies or pregnant dogs.
+This Victor version is fortified with minerals, vitamins, protein, amino acids, and omega fatty acids.
+So, it will keep your dog’s skin and coat feeling soft and shiny.
 This legume free dog food by Victor also includes ingredients to help with digestion.

-- Produced with high-quality beef, chicken, fish, and pork.
+- It’s produced with high-quality beef, chicken, fish, and pork.

-- Fortified with vitamins, minerals, protein, essential fatty acids, and amino acids.
+- It’s fortified with vitamins, minerals, protein, omega fatty acids, and amino acids.